JonathanWThom/Shoe-Distribution/README.md

 ## Description

 _Users can input new stores, new brands, and assign brands to stores (and vice versa).
-There is also functionality for updating and deleting brands and stores.
+There is also functionality for updating and deleting brands and stores, as well as adding images for brands.
 Makes use of ActiveRecord and a many-to-many database schema._

 ## Setup/Installation Requirements